 How to create a JIRA integration

 Go to your Project settings, select Integrations, click Add an integration, and select JIRA.

 This is the integration’s associated project.

 The is the name of the integration.
 You’ll see this when you view a list of integrations.

-This is the username of a JIRA user who has read/write access to your JIRA instance, via the JIRA API.
+This is the email address registered with JIRA for a user who has read/write access to your JIRA instance, via the JIRA API.
 We recommend creating a user specifically for this integration.

 This is the URL of your JIRA instance (e.g., http://yourcompany.atlassian.net).